Below is the current clear sky forecast for the campground, please click on it to see our forecast viewing conditions;

 The USFWS talks about the Okefenokee having “Quality 1” type air which means it is very clean with minimal pollution.
 One thing we have always loved about living here at Okefenokee is the night sky that is so clear, dark and open that it closely rivals a sky you may find in the western deserts.

 At Okefenokee Pastimes we are out in the countryside here on the edge of Okefenokee.
-We try to limit our lights and resulting light pollution with timers and on/off switches.
+We try to limit our lights and resulting light pollution with automatic timers and on/off switches, dark sky certified lighting on the needed lights.
 Talk to us about our light situation when you set up your reservation or check in.

 We will try to use this page to foster an interest in Astronomy and this favorable location for pursuit of some great stargazing.